 If working from home is something you’ll be continuing for a prolonged period of time, it may be worth investing in a proper home workstation.
 Ideally, this would include a designated desk, a stationary computer monitor and a good office chair that can be adjusted through the seat, back rest and arms.

 If, however, your time at home is a temporary one or you don’t have enough space for a full home office, setting yourself up on a dining room chair is the next best alternative to help prevent neck, shoulder and back discomfort.
+If this is the case, it may be worth investing in a form of postural support like a PostureMedic to help you stay aligned.

 In either case, make sure you’re keeping in mind the following tips for better posture as you work: